 So again, I ask you, do you think you have what it takes?
 Let's dig in to find out!

 What is a Paraeducator?

-A paraeducator has credentials as an educational worker who does not have a license to teach, but performs many duties both individually with students, perhaps as a 1:1 or in small groups, and organizationally in the classroom as a classroom para to serve as an extra pair of eyes and hands.
-Paraeducators may also provide instructional support in the computer lab, library/media center, conduct parental involvement activities, or serve as a translator.
+A paraeducator has credentials as an educational worker who does not have a license to teach, but performs many duties both individually with students, perhaps as a 1:1 or in small groups, and mostly in the classroom as a classroom para to serve as an extra pair of eyes and hands to teachers.
+Paraeducators may also provide instructional support in the computer lab, and library/media center, conduct parental involvement activities or serve as translators.

 Paraprofessionals, also known as teacher aides, teaching assistants, ed-techs, classroom assistants, instructional aides, para-educators, paras, and my personal favorite para-pros provide instructional or related support to students under the direction and supervision of a certified teacher.
 But no matter what you call them there is one thing for sure they are essential for a successful school system.

 Why are Paraeducators Essential in the Classroom?

 - Paraeducators help teachers save valuable class time by working with students that require more time and/or additional instruction to understand and keep up with their peers.
 Without help, the students may fall behind or place in the wrong special education setting.

 - Paras serve as a bridge between two learning environments (general education and special education) helping students learn valuable social skills.